SmileAPI/smile-openapi/docs/english/api-reference/Chapter-4.md

 | ERROR | Something went wrong with the analysis of the uploaded file. |
 | REVOKED | The user revoked permission to share data from the uploaded files. |

+## Maintaining User Data

+Smile API's *Continuous Data Sync* (CDS) feature provides you access to the most up-to-date and recent data from your users, once these users have consented and connected their account through the Wink Widget.
+By consenting to CDS, users can authorize Smile to sync data for you across multiple months, until they revoke access to their account.

+Find out more about CDS and enabling CDS in the [Accounts section](/reference/accounts).

 ---
 <!-- focus: false -->